murinicanor/entropybroker/readme.txt

 How it works
 ------------
-The 'eb' process is the central process of it all.
-It collects all entropy data, mixes it within its pool(s), measures the amount of randomness in that data en then serves it to clients. server_* processes, which can run in other systems than the eb- process, collect the random-data and transmit that to the central eb-process. client_* processes, which also can run everywhere, get random-data from the central eb-process and feed that to for example the local linux-kernel (/dev/random so to say) or to processes that read from a egb-compatible unix-domain socket.
+The 'entropy_broker' process is the central process of it all.
+It collects all entropy data, mixes it within its pool(s), measures the amount of randomness in that data en then serves it to clients. server_* processes, which can run in other systems than the entropy_broker-process, collect the random-data and transmit that to the central entropy_broker-process. client_* processes, which also can run everywhere, get random-data from the central entropy_broker-process and feed that to for example the local linux-kernel (/dev/random so to say) or to processes that read from a egb-compatible unix-domain socket.
-If that eb-process is on a different system than the server_- or client_- processes, then you're advised to let that communication proceed over a network seperate from production-lan, unless no- one can intercept the communication.
+If that entropy_broker-process is on a different system than the server_- or client_- processes, then you're advised to let that communication proceed over a network seperate from production- lan, unless no-one can intercept the communication.

 Building
 --------